nandiarnab/cleaningData/README.md

 Section 2: -

-While reading the train and test datasets (data, label, and subject), the code also adds the rownumbers in these files as the id column to the datasets so that they can be easily joined together by using the dplyr inner_join function.
+While reading the train and test datasets (data, label, and subject), the code also adds the rownumbers in these files as the id column to the datasets so that they can be easily joined together by using the dplyr inner_join function by the id column.

 To preserve memory, the code deletes unnecessary datasets, that are no longer required.

 Section 3: -

 In this section, the code does the following: -
-- Merges the training and test data, as instructed in the project specification
+- Merges the training and test data, as instructed in the project specification, by the id column.
 - Renames the columns of the merged dataset with the long description of column names read in Section 1.
 - Joins it with the activities dataset read in Section 1, by the label column (read via the label datasets)
 - Selects only the required columns (id and label are no longer required)
 - Groups by activity and subject, as instructed in the project specification
 - Summarises the groups by mean of the variables, as instructed in the project specification
-- Writes the summarised dataset out to a file, which needs to be uploaded to the project site.
+- Writes the summarised dataset out to a tidy_dataset.txt, which needs to be uploaded to the project site.